 Use running, jumping, throwing and catching in isolation and in combination

-Play competitive games, modified where appropriate (for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis), and apply basic principles suitable for attacking and defending
+Play competitive games, modified where appropriate (for example, badminton, basketball, cricket, football, tag rugby, hockey, netball, rounders and tennis), and apply basic principles suitable for attacking and defending

 Develop flexibility, strength, technique, control and balance (for example, through athletics and gymnastics)